Marree and the Railway Track, South Australia

 In 1859, John McDouall Stuart left his station at Oratguna, heading north of Lake Torrens.
 He was accompanied by the German botanist Joseph Albert Hergott, who discovered seven artesian springs.
 Stuart then named the area Hergott Springs in honour of his companion’s discovery.
 The same year, the spot was visited by the Governor of South Australia, Sir Richard MacDonnell.
 The land was auctioned for pastoral use, but the springs were declared a government water reserve, which they have remained ever since.

 Pastoral development was hampered by the harsh climate, but in the 1870s, Hergott Springs became a maintenance camp for workers on the Overland Telegraph Line, which connected Port Augusta to Darwin and the world.
 Soon afterwards, the South Australian government financed a railway line to be built from Port Augusta to Farina.
-The line was extended to Hergott Springs in 1882.
+The narrow gauge line was extended to Hergott Springs in 1882, complete with Railway station.
+Our article on Curdimurka provides more of the regions history to the mature and senior reader interested in small group tours and the history of Outback Australia.
+Marree accommodation was originally for the workers on the Railway line and supporting the Oodnadatta track in Outback South Australia.

-In particular, Marree provided a home base for the ‘Afghans’ (cameleers from Afghanistan, British India, Iran, the Middle East and Egypt), who transported goods across outback Australia.
+In particular, Marree provided a home base for Afghan camel drivers or the ‘Afghans’ (cameleers from Afghanistan, British India, Iran, the Middle East and Egypt), who transported goods across outback Australia.
 Camel teams helped with the construction of the Overland Telegraph and railways, brought goods to Alice Springs, Broken Hill, and other places in central Australia, and carried wool to Adelaide and other coastal ports.

-Marree became known as ‘little Asia’ thanks to the large population of cameleers.
+Marree became known as ‘little Asia’ thanks to the large population of Afghan cameleers.
 They planted date trees, and established Australia’s first mosque.
 Many of the cameleers were subject to racial discrimination, and Marree was a segregated town, with separate quarters for whites, ‘Afghans’, and Aboriginal people both in town and in the cemetery.
-Though many cameleers married Aboriginal women, they remained socially estranged from much of the white population.
+Though many Afghan cameleers married Aboriginal women, they remained socially estranged from the locals, ( the white population).

 Afghan cameleers continued to carry goods through the outback until the 1940s, and the last cameleer, Ahmed Moosha, died in 1999 at the age of 86.